brianlaclair/gm-http/README.md

 connection.respond(200, my_json_string, [["Content-Type", ["application/json", "parameter=totally normal"]]])
 ```
 which would output as `Content-Type: application/json; parameter=totally normal`

+Note the structure of the custom header array is an array of arrays.

 The custom headers array input will take an unlimited amount of array entries, so you can set any header value you like - including `Set-Cookie` entries for session management.